-- Citizens of the World (book) – an enquiry into the location-independent movement, and the impact they are having on broader society
+- Citizens of the World (book) – a narrative non-fiction account of the location-independent movement, and the impact it is having on broader society.

 - Physical health.
-You can see my workouts on Strava.
-Interested in exercises which don’t require a lot of equipment to help feel good (not sore or overly exhausted)
+You can see my workouts here on Strava.

 Quotes I’m Thinking About:

 - “Don’t be good, be great.” – Billy Fitzgerald, baseball coach.

 - “Fac, si facis.” – Latin: “Do it if you’re going to do it.”
 Don’t do things half-arsed.

 - “Think of yourself as dead.
 You have lived your life.
 Now take what’s left and live it properly.” – Remembering we must die is a good reminder that we don’t have anything to lose – therefore, take bigger risks.
 Steve Jobs said something similar.

 - “No!” – Oliver Sacks, scientist & author.
 He hung a sign saying “No!” above his desk as a reminder to turn down requests, so that he could do more important work.
 Be prepared to both SAY “no” (rejecting unimportant demands) and HEAR “no” (attempting things, without being concerned about rejection).
 This manifests in the 80/20 principle – 80% of results comes from 20% of effort, which is why to *be uncompromisingly selective*.